Postgraduate Factfile: Clinical Exercise Physiology MSc

 Start date: September

-Note: More films from the School of Sport & Exercise Science can be found on LJMU TV.
+More films from the School of Sport & Exercise Science can be found on LJMU TV.
+Please note that this course is no longer accepting applications for 2014 entry.

 - Entry requirements